 Your actions do matter.

-As expansive and difficult the challenges are today, I wouldn’t want to live in other time of human history.
+As expansive and difficult the challenges are today, I wouldn’t want to live in other time in human history.
 We are all part of a larger process.
-We are witnessing change in real time now.
+We are witnessing a change in real time now.
 We all can be part of that change.
 I accept this and strive to improve life compassionately.

 I think the Beatles were right.
 The love we will receive later does equal to the love we put into life now.